ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 * `diagnostics` controls access to the diagnostics interface.

-By default, $productName$ creates a `Mapping` that allows access to the diagnostic interface at `/ambassador/v0/diag` from anywhere in the cluster.
+By default, Emissary creates a `Mapping` that allows access to the diagnostic interface at `/ambassador/v0/diag` from anywhere in the cluster.
 To disable the `Mapping` entirely, set `diagnostics.enabled` to `false`:

 ```yaml